Introduction to Federated Audience Composition

 What is FAC?

 We have to start by explaining what Federated Audience Composition (FAC) is.
-FAC is a feature that allows marketers to generate audiences directly on an enterprise database.
-In other words, instead of using Adobe Experience Platform (AEP) real-time customer profile data to generate audiences, you use the data present in an external database.
+FAC is a feature that allows marketers to generate audiences directly on an enterprise database or data warehouses.
+In other words, instead of using Adobe Experience Platform (AEP) real-time customer profile data to generate audiences, you use the data present in an external data storage.
 This is why it is called federated.

 In more technical terms, this is what FAC does: